UWrc/UWrc.github.io/docs/hyak101/basics/login.md

 ### Accounts on Hyak

-To log into any HYAK cluster you need an account created.
+To log into any Hyak cluster you need an account created.
 Please review our documentation around accounts and get an account before moving forward with this tutorial. [**Click here for account documentation.**](https://hyak.uw.edu/docs/account-creation)

 ### Two Factor Authentication

-UW policy is that all services (of which HYAK is one) require 2 factor authentication (2FA) by default as a security posture.
+UW policy is that all services (of which Hyak is one) require 2 factor authentication (2FA) by default as a security posture.
 Please go to [**this 2FA page**](https://identity.uw.edu/2fa/) and ensure you have 2FA enabled and configured before proceeding with this tutorial.

 :::important
-You need 2FA to log onto any HYAK cluster.
+You need 2FA to log onto any Hyak cluster.
 :::

 ### Logging in with SSH